+Jerome Griffith

-Jerome S. Griffith Chief Executive Officer and President
+Chief Executive Officer and President

-LANDS' END, INC. 1 LANDS' END LANE

-DODGEVILLE, WISCONSIN 53595
+LANDS' END, INC. $\,$ 1 LANDS' END LANE $\,$ DODGEVILLE, WISCONSIN 53595

-Notice of 2019 Annual Meeting of Stockholders
+Notice of 2020 Annual Meeting of Stockholders

+Date: May 12, 2020

-Date: May 9, 2019 Time: 9:00 a.m.
-Central Time Place: Lands' End, Inc. Gary C. Comer Activity Center 3 Lands' End Lane Dodgeville, Wisconsin 53595
+Time: 9:00 a.m.
+Central Time Place: Lands' End, Inc.

+Gary C. Comer Activity Center

+3 Lands' End Lane

+Dodgeville, Wisconsin 53595

-Please attend the 2019 Annual Meeting of Stockholders (the "Annual Meeting") of Lands' End, Inc. (the "Company," "Lands' End," "our company," "we," "our," or "us") to:
+Please attend the 2020 Annual Meeting of Stockholders (the "Annual Meeting") of Lands' End, Inc. (the "Company," "Lands' End," "our company," "we," "our," or "us") to:

-- 1. Elect to Lands' End's Board of Directors the following eight nominees presented by the Board of Directors: Robert Galvin, Jerome S. Griffith, Elizabeth Leykum, Josephine Linden, John T. McClain, Maureen Mullen, Jignesh Patel and Jonah Staw; - 2.
+- 1. Elect to Lands' End's Board of Directors the following eight nominees presented by the Board of Directors: Robert Galvin, Jerome Griffith, Elizabeth Leykum, Josephine Linden, John T. McClain, Maureen Mullen, Jignesh Patel and Jonah Staw; - 2.
 Vote on a non-binding advisory resolution to approve the compensation of our named executive officers; - 3.
-Approve the Lands' End, Inc. Amended and Restated 2017 Stock Plan; - 4.
-Ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for fiscal year 2019; and - 5.
+Ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for fiscal year 2020; and - 4.
 Consider any other business that may properly come before the Annual Meeting or any adjournments or postponements of the Annual Meeting.

-The record date for determining stockholders entitled to notice of, and to vote at, the Annual Meeting is March 11, 2019.
+The record date for determining stockholders entitled to notice of, and to vote at, the Annual Meeting is March 16, 2020.
 Only stockholders of record at the close of business on that date can vote at, or will be eligible to attend, the Annual Meeting.

-On or about March 29, 2019 we began mailing a Notice of Internet Availability of Proxy Materials (the "Notice") to all stockholders of record as of March 11, 2019 and posted our proxy materials on the website referenced in the Notice (www.proxyvote.com).
+On or about March 31, 2020 we began mailing a Notice of Internet Availability of Proxy Materials (the "Notice") to all stockholders of record as of March 16, 2020 and posted our proxy materials on the website referenced in the Notice (www.proxyvote.com).
 As more fully described in the Notice, stockholders may choose to access our proxy materials on the website referred to in the Notice or may request a printed set of our proxy materials.
 In addition, the Notice and website provide information regarding how you may request to receive proxy materials in printed form by mail or electronically by email on an ongoing basis.
 For those who previously requested printed proxy materials or electronic materials on an ongoing basis, you will receive those materials as you requested.